trvrfrd/trvrgur/README.md

   actually finish comments (edit/update)
   join table(s) for user votes + allow to undo/redo votes
   prevent duplicate replies when clicking really fast?
+  allow user only one vote (but they can retract it) (currently one of each)